Back when Al Franken hosted a radio show, one of his guests was an expert on “big cats”—tigers, lions, jaguars, leopards, etc.

 Lucy sleeps in our bed between my wife Janice and me every night, under the covers, snuggling and nestled against my side.

-In the morning, Lucy dutifully and thoroughly licks the salty sleep from my eyes.
-When she has finished the job, she rolls onto her back and bares her pink belly, upon which I plant my open mouth and produce a loud, sloppy raspberry.
+Although Lucy does not regard me as prey (she prefers squirrels), she does appreciate my salinity.
+Every morning, Lucy dutifully and thoroughly licks the salty sleep from my eyes.
+She then progresses to a tongue lavage of my nostrils, which I endure for her sake.
+When she has finished the job, she rolls onto her back and bares her pink belly, upon which I plant my open mouth and produce a loud, sloppy raspberry, eliciting faint little grunts of piglet pleasure.

 The whole routine is choreographed.
-Some might deem it unsanitary, and even a little disgusting.
+Some might deem it unsanitary, and maybe even a bit disgusting.

 The bond that Lucy and I share is so obvious that it has caused my wife to experience a tinge of jealousy.
 Recently Janice said that she sometimes wonders if I love Lucy more than I love her.